 Mysticism is a path to the Divine, and it appears in many religions and cultures.
 The goal of mysticism is to reach an altered state of consciousness through spiritual experience, and the mystic is one who walks the path of mysticism using various spiritual practices and rituals.

+Traditionally, the goal of mysticism is communion with God or whatever higher form of consciousness the mystic believes in.
+In other words, the ultimate goal is to experience altered consciousness or ecstasy by achieving oneness with Divinity.
 Once this union is achieved, the individual reaps the reward of a deep and profound spiritual communion.
 The mystic then shares in the special mysterious knowledge that only God possesses.
-In some cultures, God is viewed more as a collective consciousness or a higher intelligence.

 New Advent quotes the Catholic Encyclopedia definition of mysticism as a desire for an "intimate union with the Divinity."
 In this definition, mysticism is considered to be philosophical.

 However, Catholic World Reports adds that while saints were mystics, Christian mysticism isn't reserved just for those who achieve sainthood.
 In this context, the need and desire to relate to God on a personal level resonates in the deepest parts of the human soul.
 This desire is so intense that it becomes a transcendent way of getting to know and love God.
 For a Christian, it's this communion with God that defines life as a believer in Christ.
 Christians achieve this connection through various religious practices that affirm their devotion to God.
 The churches of various denominations have their own sets of rituals, but Communion of wine and bread as depicted in the New Testament of the Bible is one common ritual.